 See our publications page for a list of articles, chapters, and books our faculty have published.

 Fulbright Research Specialists

-As of March 2017, the School of Conflict Management, Peacebuilding and Development has three faculty members on the Fulbright Specialist Roster, which makes them eligible for projects with 150 host institutions around the globe.
-During their three-year tenures, the three professors, Dr. Joseph Bock, Dr. Sherrill Hayes, and Dr. Brandon Lundy, may be selected for projects at host institutions seeking their credentials.
+As of March 2017, the School of Conflict Management, Peacebuilding and Development has four faculty members on the Fulbright Specialist Roster, which makes them eligible for projects with 150 host institutions around the globe.
+During their three-year tenures, the four professors, Dr. Joseph Bock, Dr. Sherrill Hayes, Dr. Brandon Lundy, and Dr. Maia Hallward may be selected for projects at host institutions seeking their credentials.